சங்க இலக்கியம் – Sangam Literature

 The Ten Long Songs – Pathuppāttu

 These are long poems which are of 103 to 782 lines, and they do not totally fit well into the Akam (interior) and Puram (exterior) categories, except for Kurunjippāttu which is considered to be Akam.

 1. Thirumurukātruppadai: This song has 317 lines in the Āsiriyappā/Akaval meter, and was written by the poet Nakkeerar for Murukan.

 2. Porunarātruppadai: This song has 250 lines in Āsiriyappā/Akaval meter.
 It was written by Mudathāmakkaniyār.
-One bard guides another bard to go to king Chōlan Karikālan.
+The king here is Chōlan Karikālan.

 3. Sirupānātruppadai: This song has 269 lines in Āsiriyappā/Akaval meter, and was written by Nathathanār.
-One bard guides another bard to go to king Nalliyakōdan.
+The King is Nalliyakōdan.

 4. Perumpānātruppadai: This song has 500 lines in Āsiriyappā/Akaval meter.
 It was written by Kadiyalūr Urithirankannanār.
-One bard guides another bard to go to king Thondaimān Ilanthiraiyan.
+The king is Thondaimān Ilanthiraiyan.

 5. Mullaippāttu: This song has 103 lines in Āsiriyappā/Akaval meter, and was written by poet Nappoothanār.
 The king is Thalaiyālankānathu Cheruvendra Neduncheliyan.